ibm-cloud-docs/codeengine/batch-tutorial.md

 2. Select **Start creating** from **Run your container image**.
 3. Select **Job**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Provisioning your project can take a few minutes.
 Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the job configuration and specify `docker.io/ibmcom/testjob` for the container image.
+5. Enter a name for the job and specify `docker.io/ibmcom/testjob` for the container image.
 Use a name for your job that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 6. Click **Deploy**.